Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 Calling `logRevenueV2` generates up to 2 different event types in the platform:

-- '[Amplitude] Revenue': This event is logged for all revenue events, regardless of whether verification is turned on.
+- `[Amplitude] Revenue`: This event is logged for all revenue events, regardless of whether verification is turned on.
-- '[Amplitude] Revenue (Verified/Unverified)': These revenue events contain the actual `$revenue` property.
+- `[Amplitude] Revenue (Verified/Unverified)`: These revenue events contain the actual `$revenue` property.

 You can't change the default names given to these client-side revenue events in the raw data, but you can change the [display name](https://help.amplitude.com/hc/en-us/articles/235649848#events).
 Learn more about tracking revenue in the [Help Center](https://help.amplitude.com/hc/en-us/articles/115003116888).